Unifin Debt Collector Calling? Here’s What You Must Know First

 Debt collectors like Unifin often purchase debts for pennies on the dollar, giving you significant negotiation leverage.
 Consider these options:

-For either option, get everything in writing before making any payment.
+Get every term in writing before paying, and consider possible tax and credit-reporting consequences of forgiven debt.
 The agreement should clearly state that your payment satisfies the debt completely and that collection will cease afterward.

 Understand the risks of paying without documentation